-Shopify CLI helps you build Shopify themes and apps.
-It quickly generates Node.js apps, Ruby on Rails apps, app extensions, and Shopify themes.
-It also automates many common development tasks.
+Shopify CLI is a command-line interface tool that helps you build Shopify apps and themes.
+It quickly generates Shopify apps, themes, and custom storefronts.
+You can also use it to automate many common development tasks.

 This documentation explains how to use Shopify CLI for theme development.
-To learn how to use Shopify CLI for app development, see Shopify CLI for apps.
+To learn how to use Shopify CLI for other tasks, refer to the following documentation:

 Shopify CLI replaces Theme Kit for most Shopify theme development tasks.
 You should use Shopify CLI if you're working on Online Store 2.0 themes.
-You should use Theme Kit instead of Shopify CLI only if you're working on older themes or you have Theme Kit integrated into your existing theme development workflows.
+You should use Theme Kit instead of Shopify CLI only if you're working on older themes.

 Shopify CLI accelerates your theme development process with the following features: